 Using social influencers to promote your brand, products, and services is an extremely efficient tactic.

-In fact, 94% of marketers say their social influencer strategy was effective for their companies.
+In fact, many marketers say their social influencer strategy was effective for their companies.

 That’s because social influencer followers trust them.